prodotnet/SmartPay-SystemDesign/README.md

 ## User Management Subsystem
 ### Users should be able to:
 - Register using email verification or OTP.
 - Log in and log out securely from web or mobile.
-- iew and update their profile and account settings.
+- View and update their profile and account settings.
-- eset or change their password securely.
+- Reset or change their password securely.

 ### Administrators should be able to:
 - View and manage user profiles.